 Mario Kart 8 Deluxe is a enhanced port of the Wii U game, including new characters, a revamped Battle Mode, and the ability to hold two items at once.
 Also Inklings.

 DLC icons from the Wii U release were leftover in the game, and go unused here since all of the past DLC was built into Deluxe.
 The grey versions are specular maps, and the bottom image is a normal map for all icons.

 There are leftovers for a test track called "test_DanceFloor" in \Course\EAD.
 All that remains is some lighting data.

 MapObj\PrisonTest contains a test version of the prison used in Renegade Roundup.
 The final model is in MapObj\TS_Prison.
 The test version has a smaller collision file, doesn't have a separate collision file for the switch and doesn't have any sound files in its folder.
 Also, the final one has an effects model in MapObj\TS_Prison_FX to go along with the main model.

 Internal Project Name

 The project's internal name is "TurboS", according to multiple strings.
+The filenames of some promotional artwork released to the press by Nintendo also provide evidence of this being the game's internal name.
 "Turbo" is Mario Kart 8's internal project name.

 All text changes between the NTSC and PAL releases of the base game were carried over to Deluxe.
 This was likely done purely for consistency's sake, since none of the newly introduced parts and stages have different names (aside from spelling differences and to be consistent with earlier Mario Kart games), and other contemporary Nintendo games have only one English translation for all regions.